phoolcmd/Single-Osc-FM-Synth-with-ADSR-and-Variable-State-Filter/README.md

 # Overview
 The FM Synthesizer with ADSR and Variable State Filter is a single oscillator synthesizer built using the JUCE API.
 It features the following components:

-- **Oscillator:** A single oscillator with adjustable frequency and depth controls.
+- A single oscillator with adjustable frequency and depth controls.
-- **ADSR Envelope:** An ADSR envelope with adjustable attack, decay, sustain, and release times.
+- An ADSR envelope with adjustable attack, decay, sustain, and release times.
-- **Variable State Filter:** A variable state filter with adjustable cutoff frequency and resonance controls.
+- A variable state filter with adjustable cutoff frequency and resonance controls.
-- **Modulation Envelope:** A modulation envelope with adjustable attack, decay, sustain, and release times.
+- A modulation envelope with adjustable attack, decay, sustain, and release times.

 # Programming Concepts
 During the development of this synthesizer, several key programming concepts were learned and implemented.
 These include: